 The Micro-Level Effects of Civil Wars on Multiple Dimensions of Women’s Empowerment

-WarEffects is funded by the European Research Council from 2022 to 2027.
-After a significant decrease after the end of the Cold War, the the number of civil wars and armed conflicts has increased significantly since 2013.
+After a significant drop after the end of the Cold War, the number of civil wars and armed conflicts has increased significantly since 2013.
 In 2020, the Uppsala Conflict Data Program (2020) reported 55 ongoing armed conflicts.
 Civilians are heavily affected by violence, displacement, property destruction, and a deterioration in access to basic services.
-However, beyond the destructive impact, armed conflicts can destabilize social, political and gender relations and norms, thus potentially providing formerly marginalized groups (e.g., ethnic minorities, women) opportunities to achieve rights, decision-making power, and influence.
+However, beyond their destructive impact, armed conflicts can also destabilize unequal social, political and gender relations and norms, thus potentially providing formerly marginalized groups (e.g., ethnic minorities, women) opportunities to achieve rights, decision-making power, and influence.
 Such "positive" by-effects of armed conflicts are uncertain, but under specific conditions (e.g. international support) these empowerment effects may be more likely.
 The aim of this project is to understand if, when and how armed conflicts contribute to women's empowerment.

 Prior research and gaps

-Recent quantitative research suggests that civil wars promote women’s political representation, but these accounts reflect country-level aggregate measures and often focus implicitly on a minority of political ‘elite’ women.
+Recent quantitative research suggests that civil wars promote women’s political representation, but these accounts reflect country-level aggregate measures and often focus implicitly on a minority of political ‘elite’ women (e.g., female members of parliament).
 Thus, they do not inform us how subnational and individual-level variation in civil war exposure affect the majority of ‘non-elite’ women at the local level.

-To empirically explore these hypotheses, I will combine novel quantitative survey experiments and qualitative research in Colombia, DR Congo, and Sri Lanka.
+To empirically explore these hypotheses, we will combine survey experiments, archival data, GIS, and qualitative research in Colombia, DR Congo, and Sri Lanka.
 While each country case has experienced several decades of civil war, there is significant within-case and between-case variation in social context, conflict dimensions, patterns of violence, and conflict status, rendering them ideal for exploring the local effects of civil war violence on women’s empowerment.
-Drawing on this comparative design will allow me to make statements about common patterns, divergences, and conditional effects.
+Drawing on this comparative design will allow us to assess common patterns, divergences, and conditional effects.
 Altogether, this wealth of findings will establish a new conceptual and empirical research platform on the impact of civil wars on gender relations.

 Colombia, DR Congo, Sri Lanka